 Weather and Holidays permitting, plan to drop by to see trains run, find out more about the hobby, and our club.

-Winter is over? doesn't mean you still can't spend time indoors with one of the worlds greatest hobbies, model railroading.
-Visit our HO and O scale layouts, and learn how you can make model railroading a lifetime of fun.
+Come visit us and find out why model railroading is one of the worlds greatest hobbies.
+Enjoy the vistas of our 12x65 foot HO and O scale layouts, talk to our members and learn how you can make model railroading a lifetime of fun.

 The club will be open from 1:00 to 5:00 pm each day.